Spinocerebellar Ataxia Type 15

 Offers Telehealth

 Arvo Kanna, MD, became a neurologist because he was deeply fascinated by the complexities of the human brain.
 “My job is like piecing together a puzzle, where I use a patient’s medical history along with examination and tests to find an accurate diagnosis.”
 Dr. Kanna believes that a strong patient-physician relationship is one of the most important tools a doctor can have.
 “Creating a personal connection is essential,” he says.
 “It lets the patient know that you genuinely care.”.
 Dr. Kanna is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 15.
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Epilepsy Juvenile Absence, Absence Seizure, and Memory Loss.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Dominant Partial Epilepsy with Auditory Features, Epilepsy Juvenile Absence, Absence Seizure, and Memory Loss.
+Dr. Kanna is board certified in American Board Of Psychiatry & Neurology.

 Learn about our expert tiers